NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Fan Coil Fan Speed Level []

-This field is indicates the speed chosen for the fan in the *CyclingFan* capacity control method.
+This field is indicates the speed chosen for the fan in the *CyclingFan* and *MultiStageFan* capacity control methods.
 A value of '0' means that the unit is off, '1' the fan is running at its low speed, '2' medium speed, and '3' high speed (maximum).
-This variable is defined only for the *CyclingFan* capacity control method.
+This variable is defined only for the *CyclingFan* and *MultiStageFan* capacity control methods.

 #### Fan Coil Part Load Ratio []

 When the capacity control method is *VariableFanVariableFlow* or *VariableFanConstantFlow,* this output variable reports the unit part load ratio (ratio of unit heating / cooling output to the maximum heating / cooling output).
-This variable is defined only for *VariableFanVariableFlow* or *VariableFanConstantFlow* capacity control methods.
+This variable is defined only for *VariableFanVariableFlow*, *VariableFanConstantFlow* or *MultiStageFan* capacity control methods.
+The unit part load ratio is applicable to *MultiStageFan* only when the fan speed level selected is the minimum (Speed 1).

 #### Fan Coil Availability Status []

 This is the availability status of the fan coil unit fan.
 This status flag is a result of the calculations made by the Availability Manager(s) listed in an AvailabilityManagerAssignmentList object and/or calculations made by Hybrid Ventilation Manager object.
 The AvailabilityManagerAssignmentList is an optional input in the fan coil unit  object.
 When a single availability manager is used in an Availability Manager Assignment List, this is also the availability status reported by the specific availability manager (Ref.
 AvailabilityManager:\* Outputs).
 For multiple availability managers in an Availability Manager Assignment List (with or without Hybrid Ventilation Manager), rules to determine fan availability status are described in the section ‘Group – System Availability Managers’.
 The control status outputs are represented using integers 0 through 3.
 These integers represent NoAction (0), ForceOff (1), CycleOn (2), and CycleOnZoneFansOnly (3).
 Since the status output is averaged, the output result may not correspond to the values described here when output variable frequencies other than detailed are used.
 Use the “detailed” reporting frequency (Ref.
 Output:Variable object) to view the availability status at each simulation timestep.

+#### Fan Coil Speed Ratio []
+This output variable is the ratio of time in a system timestep that the fan coil unit is at rated speed between two consecutive speed levels ( [load – Capacity at Fan Speed i-1] / [Capacity at Fan Speed i – Capacity at Fan Speed i-1]).
+The fan speed ratio has minimum value of 0.0, and a maximum value of 1.0 and any value in between as it is averaged over the timestep.
+The value is 0.0 during Speed Level 1 operation.
+Hydronic FanCoil units speed ratio depends on the fan speed and current load.
+The speed ratio represents how long the higher speed runs as a fraction of the system timestep, and the lower speed runs in the rest of the system timestep.

 ### ZoneHVAC:UnitVentilator